 The school, in compliance with State Law, maintains a program for students with limited English skills.
 The students represent a variety of native languages and are taught to develop the functional English language skills needed for classroom success.
-Entrance and exit from this program is determined through assessment and teacher recommendation.
+Entrance and exit from this program is determined through assessment.
 These students are also given support within their classroom.